 It pays to check the thickness of memory foam in a bed.
 It is expensive compared to regular foam and manufacturers can cut corners whilst benefiting from the ‘Memory Foam’ label.

-Similarly, beware of cheaper variants such as egg crate foam, shredded memory foam, and lower density memory foams that can lose their ‘memory’ over time.
+Similarly, beware of cheaper variants such as egg crate foam, memory foam crumbs, shredded memory foam, and lower density foam - these, in our opinion and experience, are wholly ineffective as a dog bed filling.

 Make sure that you satisfy yourself that any memory foam in your dog bed does not contain any chemicals that could be hazardous to your dog’s health.